aarongsellin/salsa-sky-mapper/README.md

 `py sky-map-calculator.py -plot=False out=calculated`

+To understand how the calculations are done, read [this]("Understanding the Calculator.md").

 This feature is based on information from a SALSA project documentation titled, Mapping the Milkyway and you can find it on the [SALSA website](https://liv.oso.chalmers.se/salsa/support).